zowe/docs-site/docs/user-guide/cli-usingcli.md

 ```
 **Tip:** The command `zowe` initiates the product on a command line.
 All Zowe CLI commands begin with `zowe.`

+### Help structure
+The help displays the following types of information:

+- **Description:** An explanation of the functionality for the command group, action, or option that you specified in a `--help` command.

+-  **Usage:** The syntax for the command.
+Refer to usage to determine the expected hierarchical structure of a command.

+- **Options:** Flags that you can append to the end of a command to specify particular values or booleans.
+For example, the volume size for a data set that you want to create.

+- **Global Options:** Flags that you can append to any command in Zowe CLI.
+For example, the `--help` flag is a global option.

 ### Displaying command group, action, and object help
 You can use the `--help` global option get more information about a specific command group, action, or object.
 Use the following syntax to display group-level help and learn more about specific command groups (for example, *zos-jobs* and *zos-files*):